2020 Funded RME for Producers Underserved by Crop Insurance Projects

 Award Amount: $96,495

-To better equip beginning and socially disadvantaged farmers who are engaging in or exploring intermediated and wholesale market channels we will focus on measuring and mitigating production risks associated with crop diversity and food safety; marketing
+To better equip beginning and socially disadvantaged farmers who are engaging in or exploring intermediated and wholesale market channels this project focused on measuring and mitigating production risks associated with crop diversity and food safety; marketing risks associated with different marketing channels; and legal risks involved with contracting and insurance.

 8. Risk Management Education in Vermont 2020-2021